dataengineeringpilipinas/datahub/docs/data-sources/README.md

 ## Data Provider
 - **Name**: [Organization or individual providing the data]
 - **Contact**: [Contact information if available]

+## Community Impact
+[Describe the potential impact of this data source on Philippine communities]

 ## Feedback
 - **User Comments:** [User Comments Link]